Three Ways to De-Risk Your Trucking Supply Chain With Dedicated Contract Carriage

 Alleviates driver recruitment and retention problems.
 One of the key underlying causes of truck capacity shortages is a scarcity of drivers.
 3PLs such as Penske put considerable effort into recruiting and retaining drivers, and are able to keep driver turnover to a minimum.

-"There are a number of reasons for our success in this area," says Scollard.
+"There are a number of reasons for our success in this area," says Nadeau.
 "Our drivers are respected and rewarded for their contribution as team members, and we give them continuous education and training."

 Moreover, training extends to the specific needs of the shipper client in a DCC agreement.